fearofcode/JFX-MultiScreen-Simplified/README.md

 - Removes animation for simplicity
 - General cleanup to make code smaller

-The original code was smaller, I just think this shows the idea more clearly.
+The original code was fine, I just think this shows the idea more clearly.